jbtronics/settings-bundle/docs/usage/forms.md

 ## Form types and options

-In many cases the form types and required options are automatically derived from the parameter types of the settings parameters.
-For example if you have a string property in your settings class and mark it as a settings parameter, normally the `StringType` parameter type will be used, who uses the `TextType` form field by default.
+In many cases, the form types and required options are automatically derived from the parameter types of the settings parameters.
+For example, if you have a string property in your settings class and mark it as a settings parameter, normally the `StringType` parameter type will be used, who uses the `TextType` form field by default.

 You can customize the used form type and the options used to render a certain parameter via the `formType` and `formOptions` options of the `#[SettingsParameter]` attribute.
 These options override the default form type and options given by the bundle and the parameter types: